 It’s That Time Again!

-From eating better to getting more exercise to spending more time with loved ones, people everywhere begin the new year with the intent of creating new healthy habits and abandoning unhealthy ones.
+From eating better to getting more exercise to spending more time with loved ones, people everywhere create New Year’s resolutions with the intent of creating new healthy habits and abandoning unhealthy ones.
 It seems like the perfect time to take a similar view of your enterprise sales team.
 The good news is, just one simple change could improve your sales performance for many years to come.

 Keystone Habit for Sales

 In his book, ‘The Power of Habit’, Charles Duhigg describes the power and importance of Keystone Habits.
 According to Mr. Duhigg, Keystone Habits are small changes people introduce into their routines that unintentionally carry over into other aspects of their lives.
 These small changes have a profound effect.
+This is very important to keep in mind when considering different New Year’s resolutions.
 So what are the keystone habits for your sales team?
 Perhaps you think better prospecting is the key.
 Are you convinced sellers need to be better storytellers?
 Should salespeople use social media more effectively, challenge customers, and provide better insights?

 It is true that improvements in these areas help your salespeople produce better results.
 However, none of these are likely the Keystone Habit for your salespeople.
 A Keystone Habit probably isn’t something that requires much training.
 Conversely, it requires tremendous discipline and a structured approach to change management.
 Keystone Habits for modern salespeople are simple.
 To have the farthest-reaching impact, sellers must change what they do with the information they gather about their opportunities and accounts.